matatonic/openedai-speech/README.md

 Details:
 * model 'tts-1' via [piper tts](https://github.com/rhasspy/piper) (fast, can use cpu)
-* model 'tts-1-hd' via [coqui-ai/TTS](https://github.com/coqui-ai/TTS) xtts_v2 voice cloning (fast, uses almost 4GB GPU VRAM)
+* model 'tts-1-hd' via [coqui-ai/TTS](https://github.com/coqui-ai/TTS) xtts_v2 voice cloning (fast, but requires around 4GB GPU VRAM)
 * Can be run without TTS/xtts_v2, entirely on cpu
-* Custom cloned voices can be used for tts-1-hd, just save a WAV file in `/voices/`
+* Custom cloned voices can be used for tts-1-hd, just save a WAV file in the `/voices/` directory
-* You can map your own [piper voices](https://rhasspy.github.io/piper-samples/) and xtts_v2 speaker clones via `voice_to_speaker.yaml`
+* You can map your own [piper voices](https://rhasspy.github.io/piper-samples/) and xtts_v2 speaker clones via the `voice_to_speaker.yaml` configuration file
-* Sometimes certain words or symbols will sound bad, you can fix them with regex via `pre_process_map.yaml`
+* Occasionally, certain words or symbols may sound incorrect, you can fix them with regex via `pre_process_map.yaml`

 If you find a better voice match for `tts-1` or `tts-1-hd`, please let me know so I can update the defaults.

+Version: 0.8.0, 2024-03-23

+* Pre-built docker images for :latest, :min and release versions

 Version: 0.7.3, 2024-03-20